Sky Bet: Request A Bet & Price Boosts

 Step-by-Step Walkthrough

-Find today's boosted request-a-bet lines
+Find today's boosted lines

-Sky Bet surfaces its price-boosted Request A Bets on the promotions page and on individual televised-match pages.
+Sky Bet surfaces its price boosts on the promotions page and on individual televised-match pages, including RequestABet specials, boosted BuildABet selections and daily Super Boosts.
+Super Boosts are much larger than standard boosts and are the most matched-betting-relevant.
 Look for the boost badge on the bet slip or in the boosts section of Sky Bet's daily promotions feed.

 Select only independent-outcome builders